victoradebiyi01/Documents/README.md

 ### Project Overview

-This report analyzes the academic performance of **2,392 students** at **Ewakangbon Grammar School** to identify the major factors influencing student success and provide data-driven recommendations for improving educational outcomes.
+This report analyzes the academic performance of **2,392 students** at **Fountain of Knowledge Grammar School** to identify the major factors influencing student success and provide data-driven recommendations for improving educational outcomes.

 ### Data Source